-I suggest humility in knowledge claims with emotional biosensing, prioritizing care and affirmation over self-improvement, and exploring alternative desires.
-I call for critically questioning and generatively re-imagining the role of data in configuring sensing, feeling, 'the good life', and everyday experience.
+I call for humility in knowledge claims with emotional biosensing, prioritizing care and affirmation over self-improvement, and exploring alternative desires.
+We need to critically question and generatively re-imagine the role of data in configuring sensing, feeling, 'the good life', and everyday experience.

 The tiled images are from projects discussed, and credited, in the paper.
 From top left: